-Scrolling by some of your favorite Instagram feeds and noticed a trend of Instagram users putting a group of hashtags in the first comment, instead of in their image caption?
+Scrolling by some of your favorite Instagram feeds and noticed a trend of users putting a group of hashtags in the first comment, instead of in their image caption?

 Feel like you’ve missed some secret trick and overwhelmed?

-We’ve got the lowdown on why some people put hashtags in the first comment.
+We’ve got the lowdown on why some people put hashtags in the first comment on Instagram.
 Read on to discover if you should too.

 Here’s a great example we spotted from @empiredsgnevent in a recent post.

 Notice how she puts her hashtags underneath in a comment, instead of the post itself?

 Why are Instagram users putting Instagram hashtags in the first caption?